malicone/DoToo/README.md

 To-Do list with categories.
 Created in Visual Studio 2020.
 Xamarin project.
+SQLite database.
 MVVM, Repository patterns used.
 Application can run on Android, iOS, UWP.